project-ncl/bacon/guide/build-config.md

 You need to specify `group`.
 Redhat artifacts are then sorted from builds included in `group`, parent poms, `additionalArtifacts`, missing sources, checksums are added and packaged into repository.

+`Optional parameters:`
+- `excludeSourceBuilds` - used to specify the list of build configurations that you don't want to be included in the generated repository.

 The `MILESTONE` - not implemented yet

 ##### Parameters available in all strategies